mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 #### 1:34:28

 **Question:** Roshi?
-When Dogen says, “From the beginning, dullness and distraction are going,” what does he mean, “From the beginning”?
+When Dōgen says, “From the beginning, dullness and distraction are going,” what does he mean, “From the beginning”?

 **Katagiri Roshi:** Simultaneously.